Menu

 “There are new people coming in and changing the way they’ve always done things, and that’s hard.”

-Carlos Costa continued, “They may have their email and know how to use WhatsApp, but aside from that, it may really take a considerable effort on their part to use the new tools they’re expected to use.
-There are new people coming in and changing the way they’ve always done things, and that’s hard.”
+Carlos Costa continued, “They may have their email and know how to use WhatsApp, but aside from that, it may really take a considerable effort on their part to use the new tools they’re expected to use.”

-“The challenge is to help raise these people up into leadership positions,” said Costa, “These people do have knowledge, because when you’re only 25, you’ve never lived through two economic crises or times of uncertainty like they have.
-So operationally, they have useful information.
+“The challenge is to help people with deep industry experience rise into leadership positions,” said Costa, “These people have unique experience, because when you’re only 25, you won’t have lived through two economic crises or times of uncertainty like they have.
+So operationally, they’re incredibly useful.
 The question is, how do we help them become effective leaders?”

 Providing opportunities for training to develop multi-faceted managers is a great way for retail organizations to empower current employees and help them evolve and continue developing professionally.